 Step #6 – After having developed a revenue goal for each of the prospective donors in your portfolio, then you must develop an individualized strategy of next “moves” or cultivation touches that will ultimately end in a gift solicitation.
 At the Tier A level, cultivation moves are highly individualized according to each donor and their preferences and interests.
 As you move further along in the tiers, cultivation moves become less personal and more mechanical.

-Step #7 – Now, you are ready to build your organization’s major donor portfolio’s.
+Step #7 – Now, you are ready to build your organization’s major donor portfolios.
 Commonly held industry standard recommends that a major gift portfolio should be in the range of 150 prospective donors.
 However, one must be realistic when it comes to expectations and how many can be reasonably accomplished given the many hats that small to medium-sized shops wear in their development offices.
 So, an ideal portfolio size could be in the range of 15-25 for a Development Director who is “doing it all” to 10 -15 for a CEO/Executive Director.

 The above steps have been applied for work with my clients in helping them to successfully build their major gift portfolio in any sized fundraising shop.
-The key to developing them is to build a strong prospective donor list through wealth screening, rating and ranking, tiering, and qualifying, and then strategically establish revenue goals and structured cultivation moves.
+The key to developing them is to build a strong prospective donor list through wealth screening, rating, and ranking, tiering, and qualifying, and then strategically establish revenue goals and structured cultivation moves.
 Through this method, no matter the size of the fundraising shop, your organization will be poised to be effective and focused on its individual giving work.
 No longer can one say, “We are too small even to begin.”
-It is a matter of seeing the importance of the donor relating to the organization and its resulting impact, and committing to taking the steps no matter how small or large to structuring these efforts towards this aim.
+It is a matter of seeing the importance of the donor relating to the organization and its resulting impact and committing to taking the steps no matter how small or large to structure these efforts towards this aim.